uptonking/note4yaoo/lib-react-table-community-v8.md

 - We got it working!
 This is one of the biggest wins I’ve ever had with a TS plug-in system.
   - I won’t say I’m happy about the gotchas/limitations that held back my previous attempts, but at least I know now!
+- React Table v8's new plugin system will officially be fully typed, even for developers writing plugins!

 - I thought you'd gotten it working?
   - It was so close.
 But apparently generic maps just don't have the support they need yet.
 Either the inferred generic syntax needs to land or named/optional generic slots need to land.
 Without either, it just won't work without increasing the LOC required by plugins by like 10x